iHARP -> Events

 Abstract

-Do you have an interest in Data, Polar, or Climate science and have questions iHARP researchers?
-Join iHARP Researchers for an informal conversation with leading scientists and researchers.
+Come, relax, and join us for an engaging informal conversation with leading scientists and researchers.
 This is your chance to ask the experts about their research.

 Tuesday, November 14, 2023 | 4p – 5p (est) | Dr. Xavier Soria Poma